 The Seljuk Han of Anatolia

-The Sevserek Han is located on the Malatya-Pötürge Road.
+The Sevserek Han is located on the Malatya-Pötürge Road, about 20km from Malatya.
 The han stands on a flat stretch of ground in remote and scenic territory.
-About 100m east of this han are the ruins of what is very likely another Cifte Han or Double Caravansaray, measuring 30 x 20 m.
+About 100m east of this han are the ruins of what is very likely another Cifte Han or Double Caravanserai, measuring 30 x 20 m.
 Past this han along the Nemrut road were seven other hans, including the Görk Han, Tepehan, Yandere Han, Çat Han, Taskale Han 1 and 2.
+This is a substantial han which must have been the first stage from Malatya on the main Malatya-Samsat road, built to connect the two Roman fortresses of Melitene and Samosata, which crossed the Euphrates gorge.
+In Seljuk and Ottoman times the traffic from Diyarbakir and from towns on the northern margin of the Tigris basin (such as the ore-producing center of Ergani) usually took this Roman frontier road.

 Sultan Murat Han